chingiz19/homit/README.md

 ## 1 .Install all dependencies
 	'npm install'

-## 2. Install nodemon as global function so we can access it just by typing 'nodemon server.js'
+## 2. Installing nodemon | pm2
+### Install pm2 process manager
+	'npm install -g pm2'
+	For more informatino on pm2 visit: http://pm2.keymetrics.io/

+### Install nodemon
 	'npm install -g nodemon'

 ## 3. Create ENV variable **n_mode** - dev | test | production

 ## 4. Create .env file for your mode (dev.env | test.env | production.env).
 This file will be used to load environment variables
+	We use this file for declaring env variables used inside the app

 ### Available commands
 Note: no spaces around '='